 Demand and Supply Dynamics

-During events, weekends, holidays, and peak travel periods, hotels may deny requests or add higher fees.
-During slower periods, staff may approve your request for less or no fee.
+Travelers often want flexible timing, but hotels have a limited number of ready rooms.
+During events, weekends, holidays, and peak travel periods, hotels may deny requests or charge more.
+During slower periods, staff may approve your request at a lower cost or no cost.

 Typical Fees for Early Check-In and Late Checkout